 - Communicate the schedule.
-Students should not underestimate the importance of communicating to both the employer and school.
+Students should not underestimate the importance of communicating with both the employer and the school.
 The student should be transparent with schedule needs on both ends to avoid conflicts.
 Setting clear boundaries upfront will help the student's manager/supervisor with planning for business purposes.
-It also give the student more time to get to work without rushing.
+It also gives the student more time to get to work without rushing.
 Finally, it makes the student accountable for sticking to that schedule.

 - Stick to the schedule.
 Balancing work and school already is challenging, but if you break the schedule of success, there is not much to expect but a turbulent path.
 You'll be tested time and again with distractions.
 But, the school and work schedule is a short-term sacrifice for a long-term reward of employment.
 Stick to the schedule, and you will see the results.